 Taking care of your website is of utmost importance as lack of security could mean trouble for your website.
-WordPress is leading in terms of powering over 31.1% websites all across the globe and has a net share of 59.9%.
+WordPress is leading in terms of powering over 34% websites all across the globe and has a net CMS market share of 60.5%.
 Irrespective of the platform as per statistics, more than fifty thousand websites get hacked on a daily basis and WordPress websites are one of the targeted platforms by hackers.

 Here are three reasons why WordPress security is important:

 - According to WordFence, “Hackers attack WordPress sites both big and small, with over 90,978 attacks happening per minute.”
 Hence, installing various security mechanisms for your website is crucial else your website can be compromised.

 - If you run an e-commerce or a professional website you need to be concerned about website security.
 If your website isn’t secure your customers may be sceptical about browsing and using your website.
 This could lead to reduced traffic which would, in turn, drop the customer count and eventually affect your business.

 - As per Google Chrome 68 update, websites that are not secure will be ranked low in the search engine.
 This will affect your SEO, as well as, customer count.